abaxoth0/SentinelRBAC/README.md

 > [!NOTE]
 > Service specific roles will overwrite default roles!

-You can also select one of default roles as origin role, all new users must have this role in your application.
+You can also select several roles as default roles, all new users must have this roles.

 `Host` can be initialized by one of the following methods: